andrewparmar/qjibo-blog/README.md

-# Blog built on Django frame work.
+# Blog built on the Python Django framework.